pipelinelabo/datalaiq-wiki/tuning/tuning.md

 #### MMAP settings

-Gravwell uses the `mmap()` syscall to map data into Gravwell's memory space.
+DatalaiQ uses the `mmap()` syscall to map data into DatalaiQ's memory space.
 The default Linux settings for the maximum number of allowed mmap regions for a single process is often too low for a busy indexer.
 This can result in out of memory (OOM) events.

 In order to increase the mmap limit, set the `vm.max_map_count` setting using `sysctl`: